ElJayRight/old-notes/06 - Random Shit/A quest to make a good bad usb.md

 ```
 This proceeded to open a notepad file and type "did this work?", which is exactly what it was meant to do.
 ## .\/.An aside into how Rubber Duckies work
-The TL;DR is that they convice your computer that they are a keyboard and then proceed to send key strokes from the .dd file.
+The TL;DR is that they convince your computer that they are a keyboard and then proceed to send key strokes from the .dd file.

 The longer version
 Thats all I know about them.

-Back to the more intresting thingR
+Back to the more interesting things

 ## Now what?
 It would be cool to make it reach out to a server and spawn a reverse shell.
 This would be easy if the host is linux but for me at the time all my vm's were :( which means I had to figure out how to write it for windows.